Sachsenhausen concentration camp: Prisoner abuses

 Overall, at least 30,000 inmates died in Sachsenhausen from causes such as exhaustion, disease, malnutrition and pneumonia, as a result of the poor living conditions.
 Many were executed or died as the result of brutal medical experimentation.

 In 1937, the SS constructed a Cell Block for the punishment, interrogation, and torture of prisoners.
-Important people confined there including Martin Niemöller and Georg Elser.
+Important people confined there included Martin Niemöller and Georg Elser.

 From 1939 until 1943, over 600 homosexual prisoners were killed.

 In November 1940, the SS executed 33 Polish prisoners by firing squad.
 In April 1941, over 550 prisoners were killed under Action 14f13.
 In the autumn of 1941, over 10,000 Soviet prisoners of war were shot.

 In May 1942, the first hangings commenced from gallows in the roll-call area.
 These continued until 1945.

 In May 1942, 71 Dutch resistance fighters and 250 Jewish hostages were executed.

 In May 1942, "Station Z" was completed in an industrial yard outside the camp walls.
 It included prisoner killing rooms, four crematoria, and a gas chamber after 1943.
 In 1941, an adjacent sand pit was enlarged and made into an "execution trench".

 Camp punishments could be harsh.
 Some would be required to assume the "Sachsenhausen salute" where a prisoner would squat with his arms outstretched in front.
 There was a marching strip around the perimeter of the roll call ground, where prisoners had to march over a variety of surfaces, to test military footwear; between 25 and 40 km were covered each day.
 Prisoners assigned to the camp prison would be kept in isolation on poor rations and some would be suspended from posts by their wrists tied behind their backs (strappado).
 In cases such as attempted escape, there would be a public hanging in front of the assembled prisoners.

 Prisoners of war were made to run up to 40 km a day with heavy packs, sometimes after being given performance-boosting drugs like cocaine, to trial military boots in tests commissioned by shoe factories.